990adjustments/Wffle/README.md

 a problem.

 Waffle is a simple script that uses the blend effect to create a seamless loop of your source even with transparency.
+Can you easily create the process by hand?
+Of course you can, this just automates it!

 Installation & Usage
 --------------------